abeebridwan/screenshot/readme.md

 ## Example

 To capture screenshots of the webpage `https://shellshock.io`, run the following command:

 ```
 node screenshot.js https://shellshock.io

-wait until see the following for complete loading:
+wait until see the following text for complete loading:

 Press `Print Screen` or `o` to take a screenshot of the game.